-Keep a well-stocked first-aid kit handy.
+Keep a well stocked first-aid kit handy.

+Once you become accustomed to the feel of the trailer/tow vehicle combination, you will find towing you trailer comparable to driving your family car.
 Become familiar with the position of the travel trailer in traffic, and be cautious when maneuvering to allow for the length and width of the vehicle.
-A lways allow extra room to corner and to change lanes.
+Always allow extra room to corner and to change lanes.
 Learn to use the side mirrors to view the road behind.
-Check your mirrors often.
+Check them often.